PavlidisLab/rnaseq-pipeline/Assemblies/README.md

 /space/grp/Pipelines/rnaseq-pipeline/Assemblies/runtime/human_refncbi38/human_0*
 ```

 Make sure that RSEM is installed and compilled.
 RSEM should be cloned from the linked submodule, then built with the `make` command from inside the RSEM directory.
+See [Requirements documentation.](https://github.com/PavlidisLab/rnaseq-pipeline/tree/master/Requirements).

 Also make sure that RSEM correctly identified by the configuration file of this pipeline (`etc/common.cfg`).
 In general, it should simply be: `RSEM_DIR="$REQUIREMENTS/RSEM"`, assuming `$REQUIREMENTS` is also confirgured to point to the Requirements directory.